SonGorLick/GiveawayJoiner/README.md

 11. Code optimizations and bugfixes for Linux compatibility
 12. Latest Electron 2.x tree at the moment of app build

-!!!!
-GiveawayJoiner need 'libgconf-2-4' lib to be installed in your Linux distro, recommended 'Noto' fonts to be installed too

   To build own binaries:

   1. Download and install Node.js
   2. Download GiveawayJoiner sources

-3. Open terminal in sources directory and run this commands:
+  3. Open Terminal program (cmd.exe as administrator on Windows) in sources folder and run this commands:
   >npm install electron@2
   >npm update
   >npm install electron-builder
   >electron-builder --dir

-4. GiveawayJoiner build will be in sources subdirectory '/dist/linux-unpacked'
+  GiveawayJoiner build will be in sources subfolder 'dist'

-5. To run GiveawayJoiner open terminal in app directory enter and run this command './giveawayjoiner'
+  (p.s. for Linux: GiveawayJoiner need 'libgconf-2-4' lib to be installed in your distro)

+  Recommended 'Noto' fonts family installed